-Crooked Creek Resort & RV Park is your summer ‘home away from home’.
-Located 2 miles south of Hill City on Hwy 16/385, the resort has convenient access to all the major attractions in the Southern Hills including Mount Rushmore, Crazy Horse Memorial and Custer State Park.
-Crooked Creek has a wide variety of lodging with 84 RV sites, 15 cabins, a 14-room lodge, 12 Presidential Creek Side Sites with a covered lounge area, wicker furniture, gas fire table, and gas grill, 3 deluxe Patio sites, and a community Pole Barn with musical entertainment and children’s movies.
-Opening this year is the Broken Spoke Cafe and Bakery offering all types of Coffees and Expresso along with tasty baked on-site bakery goods.
-Wine and Beer are also served at the Broken Spoke!
+Larsson’s Crooked Creek Resort & RV Park ‘creates memories for generations’ and we work tirelessly to make your vacation dreams come true.
+Located 1.75 miles south of Hill City on Hwy 16/385, the resort has convenient access to all the major attractions in the Southern Hills including Mount Rushmore, Crazy Horse Memorial, UTV/ATV Trails accessible from the resort, the Michelson Trail (124-mile bike and walking trail) and Custer State Park.
+Crooked Creek has a wide variety of lodgings with 80+ RV sites, 12 cabins, a 14-room lodge.
+We offer 12 Presidential Creek Side Sites with a covered lounge area, furniture, gas fire table, and grills, 6 Deluxe Patio sites, and a community Pole Barn with musical entertainment and children’s movies.
+This year we are proud to announce our new “Eagles’ Landing Family sites” that accommodate two RV’s and feature a 2 level “Tree House Like Gazebo” with ample seating area, its own private rest room, mini frig and cooking area.
+These “double decker’s” are the first of their type of anywhere in the world that we know about and are designed for views, casual conversation, protection from the sun and rain and great family or friends time!
+Reservations are limited so book inquire and book early!

-Other amenities include a heated outdoor swimming pool, direct access to the Mickelson Trail, a General Store, Broken Spoke Cafe, laundry facility, and serving and selling wine and a great collection of beers.
-We’re excited to announce that as of May 15th, we will have a dedicated fiber-optic high-speed intranet line to LCCR.
-We also have a commerical kitchen and indoor eating area as well as an outdoor Pole barn available for rent.
+Other amenities include a heated outdoor swimming pool, direct access to the Mickelson Trail and access to the UTV/ATV trails, a General Store, laundry facility, and serving and selling wine and a great collection of beers as well.
+We’re excited to announce that we will have free basic high-speed intranet available at LCCR and a streaming option for those needing faster access.
+We also have a commercial kitchen and indoor eating area as well as an outdoor Pole barn available for rent for groups and reunions.
 Enjoy the rippling creek and sounds of nature in this picturesque mountain meadow setting.

 The Story of Larsson’s Crooked Creek